Nikhil286240/SNCFETCH/README.md

 Setup guide
 ------

 The following is a complete guide to setup and run the simulation.
-Please ensure you have ROS Melodic on Ubuntu 18.04 before you continue.
+Please ensure you are running ROS Melodic on Ubuntu 18.04 before you continue.

 1. Install Gazebo (with Fetch) using `sudo apt-get update` and `sudo apt-get install ros-$ROS_DISTRO-fetch-gazebo-demo`.